develtechmon/ROS1/UserGuide/ros1_noetic_ubuntu_20_Gazebo_SITL_setup.md

 save and quit
 ```

-# To start `Gazebo` Simulation using ros
-First we have to modify launch file in `gazebo` as follow
+next, we have to modify launch file in `gazebo` as follow
 ```
 roscd gazebo_ros
 ls --> to list down the package inside gazebo_ros